tbm/homepage/content/debian/kirkwood/sheevaplug/plugs.md

 <h2>Models that may or may not be supported in the future</h2>

+<p>Please note that I don't have time to add support for new devices, but
+you're welcome to add support for devices you're interested in.
+Please contact the <a href = "http://lists.debian.org/debian-arm/">debian-arm mailing list</a> if you're working on adding support for a new device and need feedback or help.</p>

 <ul>

 <li>GuruPlug Display: this device looks interesting but is based on a